 I can only disagree.

-Indeed, the effort of the inventor or the difficulty that he has had in inventing are not relevant criteria for assessing the inventive step: the requirement of IPPT217, inventive step is based on the difficulty for a person skilled in the art. to arrive at the invention from the documents of the prior art and not about the difficulty which the applicant has encountered in practice the inventor.
+Indeed, the effort of the inventor or the difficulty he has had to invent are not relevant criteria for assessing the inventive step: the requirement of inventive step is based on the difficulty for a person skilled in the art to arrive at the invention from the documents of the prior art and not on the difficulty encountered, in practice, the inventor.

-For example, it would not come to anyone's mind to say that an inventor can not protect his invention because he found it by chance (and this happens quite often).
+For example, it would not occur to anyone to say that an inventor can not protect his invention because he found it by chance (and it happens quite often).

-Some have argued that an invention made by an AI would be insufficiently described because the inventive process that led to the invention is not known.
+Some have argued that an invention made by an AI would be insufficiently described, because we do not know the inventive process that brought the invention.

-I definitely disagree with this position because the sufficiency of description (A83 CBEis not intended to describe how the invention has been conceptualized, but is intended to ensure that a third party, in light of the description, can achieve the invention.
+I definitely disagree with this position because the sufficiency of description (A83 CBE) is not intended to describe how the invention has been conceptualized, but is intended to ensure that a third party, in light of the description, can realize the invention.

 Therefore, there is no need to know why the invention works.
-It is sufficient for the person skilled in the art to verify that the invention works by carrying it out.
+It is sufficient for one skilled in the art to verify that the invention functions by realizing it.

-CBE n & #8217 has no definition of the notion of inventor.
+The EPC has no definition of the concept of inventor.

-Indeed, how to accept that & #8220; rights & #8221; The invention belongs to a machine or an algorithm, since no national law (ie, member states) provides a property attached to an entity other than a human.
+Indeed, how to accept that "rights" to the invention belong to a machine or an algorithm, knowing that no national law (ie member states) provides a property attached to an entity other than a human.

 But is it a real problem?

-First and foremost, the EPC only requires that #8217 be designated an inventor.
-There is no penalty if the inventor is not the right one or it does not exist (see the instructions below). filing requirements in Europe).
+First of all, the EPC only requires the designation of an inventor.
+There is no penalty if the inventor is not the right one or if he does not even exist (see filing requirements in Europe).

 But in truth, this is not even the subject for me: the real question is what is the inventive act and who is doing it.

-Indeed, it is quite clear that an AI is no more than a computer program helping a human.
-The human is going to choose how to use the IA, will choose the dataset to train it, will look at the output data to assess their relevance and applicability to the problem it is facing.
+Indeed, it is quite clear that an AI is not more than a computer program helping a human.
+The human will choose how to use the AI, will choose the data set to train it, will look at the output data to assess their relevance and applicability to the problem that it arises.

-Therefore, there is not really any difference with the use of this human of a simulator / calculator that will help this person.
-It would not be in the minds of anyone to say that the inventor did not realize the invention because he used a computer to carry out his invention.
+Therefore, there is really no difference with the use of this human simulator / calculator that will help this person.
+It would not occur to anyone to say "the inventor did not realize an invention because he used a computer to realize his invention".

-Thus, it is always possible to argue that the inventor is the person handling the IP in order to obtain the desired result.
+Thus, it is always possible to argue that the inventor is the person handling the AI in order to obtain the desired result.

-With respect to the ownership of the invention, we may ask whether the holder of the IPA may file a patent application for an invention exited from the IPT.
+Regarding the ownership of the invention, we may ask whether the holder of the AI may file a patent application for an invention out of the hat of an AI.

-For all that (and even if we were to consider that the inventor is really a machine), the lack of the right to file a patent (see inventions filed by an unauthorized person) can only be invoked by the real owner of the rights.
+For all that (and even if we had to consider that the inventor is really a machine), the lack of right to file a patent (see inventions filed by an unauthorized person) can only be invoked by the real owner of the rights.

-So, to put it simply, no one can question a patent on the grounds that the holder of the title l & #8217; would have stolen from a machine…
+So, to put it simply, nobody can question a patent on the pretext that the holder of the title would have stolen it from a machine…

-In order to show you that this is not a purely theoretical subject, we have recently seen several patent applications filed with EPO for the purpose of inventions made by an AI.
+To show you that this is not a purely theoretical matter, we have recently seen several patent applications filed with the EPO for inventions made by an IA.

 The first invention aims a container with fractal walls and to secure two containers in a simple manner.

-The second invention is aimed at an alarm system (via the flashing of a diode) having a fractal repeat sequence and thus allowing better recognition by a human eye.
+The second invention aims a warning system (via the flashing of a diode) having a fractal repeat sequence and thus allowing better recognition by a human eye.

-Here, we are in the case where the invention is really in the implementation of an AI (eg the recognition of an image with an IA).
+Here, we are in the case where the invention is really in the implementation of an AI (eg image recognition with an AI).

 The inventive concept can be located in several places:

-- in the particular selection of the dataset for #8217;
+- in the particular selection of the data set for learning,

 - in the architecture of the neural networks used for a specific task,